cardano-scaling/hydra/docs/docs/dev/incremental-commits-and-decommits.md

 pending into the local state.
 There can be many pending deposits but the new Snapshot will include them one by one.

-When this new Snapshot is ackgnowledged by all parties _increment_ transaction will be posted by the leader.
+When this new Snapshot is acknowledged by all parties _increment_ transaction will be posted by the leader.

 :::info